 What Is Android System WebView?

-This means that when you click on a link in an app, it will open WebView as if it is the browser built into the app.
+When you click on a link in an app, it will open WebView as if it is the browser built in to the app.

-One thing to keep in mind is that every app may not support it; this is why links from some apps open in Chrome (or another browser) and not from within the app.
+One thing to keep in mind is that every app may not support it, so links from some apps open in Chrome (or another browser) and not from within the app.

 Can I Uninstall Android System WebView?